 - WEIGHTS – There are different weights of cotton from lightweight to medium and heavyweight and each weight is suitable for different articles.

 - COMPOSITION – Always check each label for the 100% cotton mark and look at the pattern you have chosen as most patterns recommend a fabric type.
 If you are not sure if your fabric is cotton, you can do a burning test to identify it correctly.
+Organic cotton is sewn in a similar way but is produced without the presence of harmful chemicals.

-- NAMING – There are different names of cotton fabrics too and they refer to different textures, prints, or even color.
+- NAMING – There are different names of cotton fabrics too and they refer to different textures, prints, or even colors.
 Damask, gingham and ticking have specific prints Flannelette, shirting, seersucker and corduroy have different textures.
 Khaki is a specific color and strong cotton.

-Step Three: Cutting Cotton Fabric
+Step 3 – Cutting Cotton Fabric

 - LAYOUT – Always lay out your pieces to check the grain of the fabric, pattern lines, fold lines and so on to be sure that every piece you need is cut correctly.
 Cotton can be cut folded so each piece unless otherwise stated, is double or on the fold line.

-Step Four: Sewing Cotton
+Step 4 – Sewing Cotton Fabric

 - NEEDLES – Needle sizes and stitches will vary according to the weight of your cotton so adjust your machine accordingly and always test settings on a scrap of fabric before you start.
+The best needle to use for the majority of cotton fabrics is a universal needle.
+Heavier cotton such as denim can be sewn with a denim needle or upholstery needle.

 - MACHINE SETTINGS –